typedb/typedb-docs/12-comparisons/01-semantic-web-and-typedb.md

 Everything put together, OWL has a very high entry threshold for non-logicians.
 As it's based on description logic, developers avoid using OWL as it's non-trivial to understand the language and its intended behaviour.
 Because of this, TypeDB's knowledge representation formalisms remain lightweight, providing semantic capabilities to a much larger audience than that of OWL. **In other words, TypeDB is simpler to use than OWL.**

-Here we look at some common axioms in OWL and comapre them to TypeDB.
+Here we look at some common axioms in OWL and compare them to TypeDB.
 This is not an exhaustive list, and is provided to help the user understand how to think of migrating to TypeDB.

 ### Restrictions

 A key functionality of OWL is to define restriction classes (`owl:Restriction`).
 These unnamed classes are defined based on restrictions of the values for certain properties of the class.
-OWL allows to model situations where certain members of a class need to have certain properties.
+OWL allows modeling situations where certain members of a class need to have certain properties.
 Restrictions allow to differentiate between something that applies to all members of a class.
 A restriction is defined by giving a description that limits the kinds of things that can be said about a member of that class.

 One example is the restriction `AllValuesFrom`, which states that in the context of a specific class, the range of a property should always be a specific class.
 For instance, if `AllValuesFrom` has been applied for Class `Person`, and this is applied to the range of `hasParent` with `Person`, then they can only have `Person`-parents, while an `Animal` cannot have a `Person`-parent.
 The example below also shows that only `Animal`s can have `Animal`-parents.